learnbyexample/learn_gnused/gnu_sed.md

 testates
 ```

-As a special case, `\0` or `&` metacharacter represents entire matched string in replacement section.
+As a special case, `\0` or `&` represents entire matched string in the replacement section.

 ```bash
 $ # duplicate first column value as final column